After Outcry, Crowdfunding Site Patreon Backs Off Plan To Raise Fees

 All that extra money they're taking now?
 STRAIGHT TO PAYPAL pic.twitter.com/LqM8DuTtD6

-"Everybody loses," wrote Alexander Kashev, in a letter where he explained why he reduced his Patreon pledges from supporting 23 creators to 4 creators.
+"Everybody loses," wrote Alexander Kashev, in a letter where he explained why he reduced his Patreon pledges from supporting 23 creators to four creators.
 "I initially thought that you, the company, would win by cashing in more fees than before.
 Now that I read your blog update, I see that, literally, everybody loses."

 It wasn't just a matter of dollars.
-Creators and supporters who are dealing in small sums of money felt abandoned.
+Creators and supporters who deal in small sums of money felt abandoned.
 They tied the change to statements Patreon has made about prioritizing "life-changing" sums of money, the kind earned by a tiny fraction of Patreon creators.

 From Patreon: "We'd rather have our GMV be made up of fewer, but truly life-changed creators rather than a lot of creators making a few dollars."
 Well that tells me all I need to know about how much they actually care abt creators. https://t.co/Nusuwd7hRE— Julie Dillon (@juliedillon) December 8, 2017